NateBess/Calculator-Project/Readme.md

 It is a simple webpage that shows a running digital clock.

 This calculator does math following the order of operations.
+I also added a random number button, that will enter a random number between 1 and 100.

 ## Author